Tanattha/Example-Todo-App/README.md

 # Example-Todo-App

-This app was built with React and designed by HTML and CSS and bootstrapped.
+This app was built with React and designed by HTML, CSS and bootstrapped.
 This's a sample Todo app that allows you to create your list with a due date, edit, delete and mark as completed feature.

 <img src="./public/img/example-pic.png" width="500" height="350" />